Bus from Cusco to Hidroelectrica

 • Walking Option: The trail follows the train tracks for about 11 km (roughly 2 to 3 hours).
 It’s mostly flat and surrounded by lush jungle and views of the Urubamba River—a peaceful, nature-filled hike suitable for most travelers.

-• Train Option: For more comfort, you can take a 30-minute train ride from Aguas Calientes to Hidroeléctrica.
-We recommend booking tickets ($46 USD approx.) in advance, especially during high season.
+• Train Option ($46 USD approx.): For more comfort, you can take a 30-minute train ride from Aguas Calientes to Hidroeléctrica.
+We recommend booking tickets in advance, especially during high season.

 Hidroeléctrica to Cusco: Return by Bus with Enjoy Peru